 Several athletes are including CBD into their training regimens, including professional athletes like Mason Ho, Taylor Knox, Scotty Lago, Shawn Hale among others.
 But while active people have several different CBD formats to choose from, CBD water is one of the newest workout supplements hitting market shelves.

 Basically, CBD water is alkaline water that has been infused with tasteless, water soluble CBD powder.
 In addition to CBD capsules, tinctures, edibles, and vapes, CBD water is just another type of CBD-related product that athletes may take to help with their pre- and post-workout necessities.
-Considering it simply needs to be consumed like regular water, CBD water seems to be a convenient way to take advantage of all that the cannabis plant has to offer.
+Considering it simply needs to be consumed like regular water, CBD waters seem to be a convenient way to take advantage of all that the cannabis plant has to offer.

 CBD water is made with sophisticated technology referred to as "nanotechnology."
 This state-of-the-art technology (utilized in the pharmaceutical space) is designed to help make cannabinoids like CBD more easily absorbed within the body by decreasing the average size of the CBD molecules.
 While not necessarily reserved only for CBD products, nanotechnology provides users with a way to make the most of their CBD water.